 For more information about KeAi, please visit our website: http://www.keaipublishing.com/en/

 NeuroImage: Clinical considers articles covering diseases, disorders and syndromes involving the Nervous System and provides a vehicle for communicating important advances in the study of abnormal structure-function relationships of the human nervous system based on imaging.
 As part of our ongoing commitment to rapid publication we are delighted to involved in SSRN’s First Look.
 This is an author opt-in preview of the papers currently under consideration in the journal.
 These papers are posted here prior to peer review and their status will be updated once this has been completed.

 Preprints with The Lancet is part of SSRN´s First Look, a place where journals and other research experts identify content of interest prior to publication.
-This new preprint series for sharing non-peer-reviewed, early stage health and medical research is part of a six-month collaboration pilot between SSRN and The Lancet family of journals.
+This new preprint series for sharing non-peer-reviewed, early stage health and medical research is part of a collaboration between SSRN and The Lancet family of journals.
 Authors of all research papers submitted to any The Lancet family journal have been asked at submission whether they would like their paper to be posted as a preprint, an opt-in that all co-authors must agree to.
 Papers will be subject to SSRN’s usual checks, as well as an additional The Lancet specific check.
 Authors can also submit their papers directly through SSRN.

 Social Sciences & Humanities Open is a home for open scholarship from across the social science and humanities disciplines.
 The journal offers rigorous peer review and fast publication.
 Our scope is inclusive: we encourage multi- and inter-disciplinary work as well as new and experimental forms of research, replication studies and negative findings.
 All submissions will be evaluated based on their academic and methodological validity and robustness of research.